The X Factor (New Zealand TV series) series 2: Judges and host

-In September, two of the judges from the first series, Stan Walker and Melanie Blatt, were confirmed to return as judges.
-The other two judges from the first series, Daniel Bedingfield and Ruby Frost, were confirmed as not returning for the second series, with Frost wanting to focus on her music career.
-In October the final two judges were confirmed as New Zealand-born singer Willy Moon and his wife, English singer Natalia Kills.
+In September, two of the judges from the first series, Melanie Blatt and Stan Walker, were confirmed to return as judges.
+The other two judges from the first series, Ruby Frost and Daniel Bedingfield, were confirmed as not returning for the second series, with Frost wanting to focus on her music career.
+In October the final two judges were confirmed as English singer Natalia Kills and her husband New Zealand-born singer Willy Moon.

 On 16 March 2015, only hours before the second live results show, Kills and Moon were sacked from the show after a public backlash ensued against the couple after they berated a contestant's appearance on air during the first live show the previous night (15 March).
 More than 50,000 people signed a petition to get the couple sacked.
 For the show on 16 March, there were only two judges on the panel.
 The X Factor Australia judge Natalie Bassingthwaighte and New Zealand-born I Am Giant drummer Shelton Woolright were named as the replacements of Moon and Kills respectively.

 In August 2014, Dominic Bowden was confirmed to return as the host of the second series.